Economic discrimination: Efficiency

+History and tradition

 The foundations and roots of economic discrimination lie in history.
 Discrimination of minorities is a cycle the continues to repeat itself around the world due to historic views and the remnants of generations passed.

 Slavery is often referred to as America's 'original sin' as the root of all contemporary racial problems stem from the era.
 It is racially prejudiced events like this that cause issues like racial residential segregation which persists to cause huge economic problems for African Americans in contemporary US society.
-In 2020, the funding of schools in white areas was $28 billion higher than the funding of schools in traditionally African American areas.
+In 2020, the funding of schools in white areas was $23 billion higher than the funding of schools in traditionally African American areas.

 Wage gaps for minorities are also founded in history.
 Prejudice against women in high-paid jobs has been carried through generations with women frequently given the domestic worker role that history and tradition have given them.
 In 2011, a study was conducted by the CMI that predicts that the gender pay gap will not be closed until 2109.
 Furthermore, the racial pay gap in the US was caused by the prejudice of traditional racist views, in 2020, black families had a median household income of just over $41,000, however, white families have a median household income of more than $70,000.
 Throughout history the groups that are "in power" have remained the same and it is this power dynamic that continues to cause economic discrimination for minorities.

 Forms

 There are several forms of economic discrimination.
 The most common form of discrimination is wage inequality, followed by unequal hiring practices.
-But there is also discrimination against minority consumers and minority businesses in a number of areas, and religious or ethnic discrimination in countries outside of the United States.
+But there is also discrimination against minority consumers and minority businesses in a number of areas, and religious or ethnic discrimination in countries outside the United States.